rizac/me-compute/README.md

 Note that there is only one test routine generating files in a `test/tmp` directory (git-ignored).
-The directory is **not** deleted automatically in order to leave developers the ability to perform a further visual test on the generated output (e.g. HTML report)
+The directory is **not** deleted automatically in order to leave developers the ability to perform an additional visual test on the generated output (e.g. HTML report)